IBM/event-streams/_2018.3.1/02-installing/01-prereqs.md

 ## Hardware requirements

 The Helm chart for {{site.data.reuse.long_name}} specifies default values for the CPU and memory usage of the Apache Kafka brokers and Apache ZooKeeper servers.
-While {{site.data.reuse.long_name}} can run successfully if lower memory and CPU values are specified, these defaults are the minimum values tested.

 See the [following table](#helm-resource-requirements) for memory requirements of each Helm chart component.
 Ensure you have sufficient physical memory to service these requirements.